ktrzeciaknubisa/jxcore-tutorial-ghost-packaged/README.md

 });
 ```

 Here we are creating ghost server and assigning express app to it.
 We set custom config file path (see [config](https://raw.githubusercontent.com/karaxuna/jxcore-tutorial-ghost-packaged/master/config.js) file).
+Ghost needs content folder where it stores post data and images.
+By default `/content` folder path is relative to `config.js` file:

+    paths: {
+        contentPath: path.join(__dirname, '/content/')
+    }

 That's all code needed to run blog.
 Now install npm depencencies:

     jx install